7 Ways to Apply Sunscreen Without Moisturizer

 Benefits for Oily Skin and Touch-ups

-6. Mixing Sunscreen with Facial Oils
+6. Mix Sunscreen with Facial Oils

 If your skin tends to feel tight without moisturiser, mixing a few drops of facial oil with your sunscreen creates a custom hydrating blend.
-This technique maintains skin hydration and SPF effectiveness whilst giving you complete control over the consistency.
+This technique maintains skin hydration and SPF effectiveness while giving you complete control over the consistency.

 Choosing Compatible Oils and Sunscreens